project-mandolin/mandolin/src/main/paradox/index.md

 such as:

 * A rich configuration system for declaratively specifying models
-* Fast distributed training using Apache Spark
+* Fast, distributed training using Apache Spark
 * Large-scale, robust concurrent model selection/tuning
     * Concurrent evaluation using Apache Spark
     * Adaptive model selection using Bayesian Optimization techniques and Hyperband